stadiumphenom/cr4wlr/docs/md_v2/apps/crawl4ai-assistant/README.md

 1. Open Chrome and navigate to `chrome://extensions/`
 2. Enable "Developer mode" in the top right corner
 3. Click "Load unpacked"
-4. Select the `cr4wlr-assistant` folder
+4. Select the `krauler-assistant` folder
 5. The extension icon (🚀🤖) will appear in your toolbar

 ### Method 2: Generate Icons First